leoyao-lzy/leoyao-lzy/README.md

 - 👋 Hi, I’m Monte Cristo, you can find me in github@leoyao-lzy.
 - 🤞🤞I was born in China and now live in Beijing(sometimes Changchun).
 - 👀 I’m interested in travelling, I have left my footprints in NZ,CANADA,AUSTRALIA and other 6 countries🌎🌍🌏
-- 🤳 I’m currently learning Mechanica Engineering in Tsinghua University.
+- 🤳 I’m currently learning Mechanical Engineering in Tsinghua University.

 <!---